 Equipped with a robust design with its steel bend, it can resist a few nervous fits of rage while providing correct comfort during longer gaming sessions.

-If we were to find a fundamental flaw, it would be the lack of a 3.5 mm connection, limiting its versatility a bit.
+If we were to find a fundamental flaw, it would be the lack of a 3.5 mm connection, limiting its versatility.

 - The Corsair HS70 Wireless headset